HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/machine-learning.md

-# Machine Learning & AI
+# Machine Learning and AI

 ## Overview